About Us

 Different kinds of Therapy Dogs

 There are recognizable forms of Therapy Dogs.
-The most commonplace are the dogs which might be used for journeying nursing homes, long-time fitness care centers, hospitals, and faculties.
-These puppies are referred to as ” Therapeutic Visitation Dogs.”
-The 2nd type is known as “Animal Assisted Therapy Dogs.”
+The most common are the dogs, which might be used for journeying nursing homes, long-term care centers, hospitals, and faculties.
+These puppies are referred to as “Therapeutic Visitation Dogs.”
+The second type is known as “Animal-Assisted Therapy Dogs.”
 This class of Therapy dogs is used for folks who may also have intellectual or physical illnesses.

 Statistics

-How to understand a Therapy Dog
+How to Understand a Therapy Dog

 Access Laws